FurtunaGG/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This the project on shell permission
+This is readme for shell permission